 There are many pathways available to reach your study goals at CQUniversity.
 So, if you do not have an ATAR or the score you need for entry to your course of interest, or if you need help to meet a pre-requisite, we have a range of pathway options to suit you.

-Our Skills for Tertiary Education Preparatory Studies (STEPS) program or Tertiary Entry Program (TEP) are ideal entry pathways that prepare you for university study and boost your confidence, while many of our TAFE courses provide you with seamless pathways to further study.
+Our Skills for Tertiary Education Preparatory Studies (STEPS) program is an ideal entry pathway that prepares you for university study and boosts your confidence, while many of our TAFE courses provide you with seamless pathways to further study.
 And our Principal's Recommendation Scheme provides an alternative entry pathway based on a recommendation from your school Principal, rather than an ATAR score.

 ALTERNATE ENTRY PATHWAYS

 Read about Principal's Recommendation Scheme that provides an alternate entry pathway to uni for Year 12 students.

 Our TAFE courses are designed with industry input and include Aged Care, Beauty, Education, Nursing and more.

 The Australian Tertiary Admission Rank (ATAR) is a score used to assess and compare the results of graduating high school students.
 An ATAR will be the new standard pathway used to meet entry requirements for tertiary study.
 An ATAR score is a measure of your overall position (your rank position) relative to all other students and is represented by numbers ranging from 0 (lowest) to 99.95 (highest).
 ATARs less than 30.00 will be noted as ’30 and below.’